wbamberg/idl-reference/docs/xpcIJSModuleLoader.md

 on the caller's global object.
 If 'EXPORTED_SYMBOLS' is not
 found, an error is thrown.

-@param resourceURI A resource:// URI string to load the module from.
-@param targetObj  the object to install the exported properties on.
-       If this parameter is a primitive value, this method throws
-       an exception.
-@returns the module code's global object.

 The implementation maintains a hash of registryLocation->global obj.
 Subsequent invocations of importModule with 'registryLocation'